For many years, my husband Peter was a volunteer firefighter in Connecticut and later, in New York. Here’s a snapshot from any one of those years:

 Early hominids didn’t need to know how many antelope existed in the world, just how many were in the nearby herd.

 And actually, they might not have needed to know the herd’s exact number.
 There exists in the far reaches of the Amazon River an ancient indigenous culture called the Piraha, whose language has no words for numbers.
-They have words for abstract quantities like “some” and “more,” but no finite numbers like “two” or “three,” and clearly not 1.2 million.
+They have words for abstract quantities like “some” and “more,” but no finite numbers like “two” or “three,” and clearly not 600,000.

 Apparently, counting itself is not necessary for our survival.
 Anthropologists know that the Piraha tribe amounts to approximately 400 people, but the Piraha themselves don’t know that.
 In their world, it doesn’t matter.